bmoses00/shell/README.md

 	====================*/

 	/*======== run_in_redirect_command(char * command)  ==========
   	Inputs:  char *command
 	Returns: N/A

 	Executes a command with forking if the command has "<"
 	====================*/

 	/*======== run_pipe_command(char * command)  ==========
-	Inputs:  char *line
+	Inputs:  char *command
-	Returns: Pointer to the beginning of line

-	Removes leading and trailing whitespace on the string line.
-	Terminating '\0' is placed at a new location if necessary.
+	Returns: N/A

+	Executes a command with forking if the command has "|"
 	====================*/

-dwsh.c
+main.c
-	Handles the forking an executing of commands...
+	Handles the forking an executing of commands

-magical.c
-	UNOCORNS!